microsoft/dicom-server/docs/quickstarts/deploy-dicom-cast.md

 * A deployed [FHIR Server for Azure](https://github.com/microsoft/fhir-server)
 * A deployed [Medical Imaging Server for DICOM](https://github.com/microsoft/dicom-server)

 > Note: Currently DICOM Cast is only supported by the Open Source FHIR Server for Azure, not the Azure API for FHIR.
+Ensure that the FHIR server is on version R4 of FHIR.

 ## Deployment